AlternativeFFFF/Alt-F4/submissions/hornwitser_dissector/wireshark-dissector.md

 But Wireshark is licensed under the GPL and you are not allowed to distribute GPL code that links with proprietary code, so to distribute the dissector Wube would have to release Factorio under the GPL which is obviously not going to happen.

 But a few weeks ago, I realized something.
-The Windows version of Factorio ships with a .pdb file.
+The Windows version of Factorio ships with a .pdb file which contain debug symbols.
+The developers use it to generate symbolized stack traces when the game crashes so that they can see where in the source code the crash happened.
-It's stuffed with debug symbols, the kind of data you'd need to attach a debugger to Factorio and inspect the values of variables used in the code.
+But it's stuffed with other kinds of debugging data too, like the kind need to attach a debugger to Factorio and inspect the values of variables stored in memory.
 And that means it contains type information.
 Type information means the structure of the data as defined in the code along with the names of fields and enums.
 The name of fields are very useful as it's the label developers put on a piece of data in order to reference it in the code.